dan-reznik/Ramanujan-Sato/README.md

 #> [5] 3.141592653589793238462643383279502882
 ```

-Error from π computed internally by Rmpfr:
+Deviation from a high-precision π computed internally by Rmpfr shrinks
+at every iteration:

 ``` r
 rs_series(5)-Const("pi",bits)